Updated June 2020

 Increasing supply to meet demand

+The Government recently announced incentives for people to build new properties.
 As the supply of properties increases, houses will inevitably become more affordable.

 Melbourne and Sydney are renowned for being more expensive than other parts of the country, which is mainly due to their popularity and the fact that there are only so many dwellings to go around.

 Is now the right time to buy?
-66 per cent of Aussies seem to think so

 For many people, it’s impossible to pick and choose when you get on the property ladder – you have to grab opportunities as and when they present themselves.
+Whether the Covid-19 pandemic will heavily impact prices remains to be seen, but the crisis may result in sellers delaying their moves and causing a shortage of stock.

 To discuss your accommodation options in more detail, please don’t hesitate to get in touch with one of True Blue’s expert migration agents.